KelvCodes/-Harry-Potter-Invisibility-Cloak-OpenCV-Magic-/README.md

 # -Harry-Potter-Invisibility-Cloak-OpenCV-Magic-
 Remember the classic, award winning novel series, Harry Potter?
-Also, remember one of Harry's Christmas gift?
+Also, remember one of Harry's Christmas gift?...
 A fun computer vision project that makes you disappear on camera using color detection — just like Harry Potter’s invisibility cloak!
 Built with Python and OpenCV, this project uses real-time video masking to replace your cloak with the background. 🧙‍♂️✨